10 Statistics That Prove Interactive Content is the Future of Digital Marketing

 Well over three-quarters of marketers believe interactive content grabs the attention of website visitors, making it a powerful marketing technique.
 Moreover, 79 percent agree that interactive content enhances the reputation of a brand's message, while 79 percent think this content leads to repeat visitors and greater online exposure.

-6. Over 80% of Digital Ads are Ignored
+6. Users Ignore Over 80% of Digital Ads

 More than four-fifths of all digital ads — banner ads, pop-ups, pop-unders and the like — are ignored by Internet users in a phenomenon called 'banner blindness'.
 Moreover, 63 percent of millennials — a lucrative customer segment for many companies — use ad-blocking add-ons and extensions.
 Interactive content proves more effective for brands who want to engage with leads who use this software.